rkillickdev/rewind/README.md

 * [Balsamiq](https://balsamiq.com/wireframes/) - Used to create wireframes.
 * [ImageOnline](https://imageonline.co/merge-png.php) - Used for merging png files
 * [Favicon.ico & App Icon Generator](https://www.favicon-generator.org/) - For creating the 16x16px ico favicon.
-* [Techsini](https://techsini.com/multi-mockup/index.php) - For displaying images of how the website looks across a range of devices.
+* [Techsini](https://techsini.com/multi-mockup/index.php) - For displaying images of how the app looks across a range of devices.
-* [Meta Tags IO](https://metatags.io/) - For improving site visual appearance on social media.
+* [Meta Tags IO](https://metatags.io/) - For improving visual appearance of links to the app on social media.
 * [Stackoverflow](https://stackoverflow.com/) - Used for researching solutions/ fixing bugs.